themindfuldev/lab-lazy-loading-js-modules/README.md

 ## ES2015 Module Loader

-- ES2015 Modules are not yet natively supported by browsers & Node.js.
+- ES2015 Modules are not yet natively supported by all browsers & Node.js.
-- You can use it right now with a transpiler as [Babel.js](https://babeljs.io/).
+- You can use them right now with a transpiler as [Babel.js](https://babeljs.io/).
 - Consider a module loader such as [System.js](https://github.com/systemjs/systemjs), which supports AMD, CommonJS, ES2015 and global.

-- ES2015 doesn't actually have a module loader specification
-- A popular proposal has been retreated: [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader)
-- Such proposal uses a promises-based API which inspired *System.js*
-- A new proposal is in the works by WhatWG for ES2016: [Loader](https://whatwg.github.io/loader/)
+- The Module Loader spec is in the works by WhatWG: [Loader](https://whatwg.github.io/loader/).

 ----